plainquire/plainquire/README.md

 | `created=2020`          | Crated in the year `2020`                     |

 **Reference**

+The filter micro syntax consists of a comma separated list of an operator and value (e.g. `~Joe,=Doe`).
+Commas within a value can be escaped with a backslash.

+Comma separated values are combined with logical `OR`.
+To combine values with logical `AND`, specify the filter multiple times.

 | Operator             | Micro syntax | Description                                                  |
 | -------------------- | ------------ | ------------------------------------------------------------ |